LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 Here, we run the cxx-example program with 5000 loop iterations.
 The loop-report config prints an overall performance summary ("Loop summary") and a time-series summary ("Iteration summary") for each instrumented top-level loop.
-The iteration summary shows loop performance grouped by iteration blocks that cover the entire loop.
-By default, the loop-report shows at most 20 iteration blocks.
+The iteration summary shows loop performance grouped by iteration blocks.
+By default, the report shows at most 20 iteration blocks.
+The block size adapts to cover the entire loop.

 Caliper's loop profiling typically does not measure every single iteration.
 By default, we take measurements at iteration boundaries after at least 0.5